Proving Unsatisfiability with Hitting Formulas: Hitting vs tl-Res and other classical systems

 \begin{remark} An alternative, more combinatorial way to compute the number of leaves of the tree is as follows.
 At a node of type $(n',m')$ (i.e., with $n'$ variables and $m'$ clauses), we have a left turn to a node of type $(n'',m'')$, where $n'' < n'$ and $m'' \leq (1-1/(2\log m')) m' \leq (1-1/(2\log m)) m'$, and a right turn to a node of type $(n'',m'')$, where $n'' < n'$ and $m'' < m'$.
 Every path from the root to a leaf (a node of type $(n',1)$) thus contains at most $\log_{(1 - 1 / (2\log m))^{-1}} m = \log m / \log (1 - 1 / (2\log m))^{-1} = O(\log^2 m)$ left turns.
 We can identify each leaf with a binary string of length at most $n$ with $O(\log^2 m)$ many zeroes.
 The number of leaves is thus at most

 \end{remark} The argument can be extended to {\hitk{k}} simulation by {\hit} (and hence by {\tres}). \begin{proposition} quasi-polynomially simulates {\hitk{k}} up to $k=(\log m)^{O(1)}$. \end{proposition} \begin{proof} Consider a hitting-2 formula with $m$ clauses.
 If it contains fewer than three clauses then it mentions constantly many variables, and so can be refined to a hitting formula of constant size.
-Otherwise, the narrowest three clauses $T_i,T_j,T_k$ each contain at most $\log_2 m + O(1)$ literals.
+Otherwise, it mentions at most $m$ variables, and the narrowest three clauses $T_i,T_j,T_k$ each contain at most $\log_2 m + O(1)$ literals.
 Consider sets of assignment $S_i, S_j, S_k$ falsified by these clauses.
 If for some other clauses $T_a$, $T_b$ their respective sets $S_a,S_b$ are not disjoint, then $S_a \cap S_b \cap S_c = \emptyset$ for some $c \in \{i,j,k\}$, and so one of the literals in $T_c$ appears negated in one of $T_a,T_b$.
 Hence we can find a variable assignment such that for $\Omega(1/\log m)$ fraction of non-disjoint pairs $S_a,S_b$, the variable assignment removes one of the clauses.
 Construct a decision tree whose root asks about this variable, and recurse.
-A ``left turn'' is the answer which hits the $\Omega(1/\log m)$ fraction, which is a leaf in our decision tree.
-After $O(\log^2 m)$ left turns, the remaining sets are disjoint (the clauses form a hitting formula).
+A ``left turn'' is the answer which hits the $\Omega(1/\log m)$ fraction.
+After $O(\log^2 m)$ left turns, the remaining sets are disjoint (the clauses form a hitting formula), which is a leaf in our decision tree.
 Since the depth is at most $n$, the decision tree contains $\binom{\leq n}{\leq O(\log^2 m)}$ many leaves, and so the original formula can be refined to a hitting formula of size $n^{O(\log^2 m)}$.

 A similar argument works for reducing hitting-$t$ formulas to hitting-$(t-1)$ formulas.
 In the base case, fewer than $t$ terms, the formula mentions fewer than $t-1$ variables, and so there is a refinement of size $2^t$.
 The decision tree contains $n^{O(t\log^2 m)}$ many leaves, and altogether the reduction loses a multiplicative factor of $n^{O(t\log^2 m)}$.
 We can reduce all the way to a hitting formula of size $n^{O(t^2\log^2 m)}$.